 Griffin is incorporated in Bermuda, a jurisdiction which does not have a formal overarching corporate governance code.
 Under common law in Bermuda, shareholders are entitled to have the affairs of the Company conducted in accordance with general law and the Company’s memorandum of association and bye-laws.
-Nevertheless, the Company and its directors having reviewed and considered the various corporate governance codes and have adopted the Corporate Governance Code published by the UK Quoted Company Alliance (“QCA”) and the principles contained therein.
+Nevertheless, the Company and its directors having reviewed and considered the various corporate governance codes and have adopted the Corporate Governance Code published by the UK Quoted Company Alliance and the principles contained therein (“QCA”).
 In effect, the directors continue to seek to add value, manage risks and minimise costs to ensure the long term sustainability of the Company and its business.

 As required by Bermuda company law, all the directors are shareholders in the Company to align their interests with that of the shareholders.